TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 → which then modifies the transition probabilities,
 → which then modifies the likelihood of all parameters… and so on.

-This is why we rely on numerical optimisation and algorithms like Hamilton’s filter : the following section describes that (and can be skipped if you prefer).
+This is why **we rely on numerical optimisation and algorithms like Hamilton’s filter** : the following section describes that (and can be skipped if you prefer → go [Here](#4-results)).

 ---